This site uses affiliate links, meaning that if you make a purchase through our links, we may earn an affiliate commission.

 Jackson Glacier is the only glacier that you will be able to see from the Going-to-the-Sun Road.

-Good to Know: There is an interpretative sign at the overlook that talks about climate change and the impact it has on the glaciers.
+GOOD TO KNOW: There is an interpretative sign at the overlook that talks about climate change and the impact it has on the glaciers.
 In 1850 Jackson Glacier, along with the Blackfoot Glacier covered 1,875 acres.
 Since 2005, Jackson Glacier has shrunk to 250 acres.

 Jackson Glacier Overlook on Going-to-the-Sun Road